Riccardo Colacito

 Clinical Associate Professor of Finance

-Art Baker teaches courses on private equity, mergers and acquisitions and entrepreneurship through acquisition.
+Art Baker teaches courses on private equity, financial tools, mergers and acquisitions and entrepreneurship through acquisition.
+He is a faculty advisor to a student-run private equity fund.

 He brings more than 15 years of professional finance experience to UNC Kenan-Flagler.
 He worked as an investment banker and finance executive in Fortune 500 and mid-sized companies.